Kailyn Lowry’s Ex Javi Marroquin Reacts To Her Plastic Surgery Post Amid Backlash: ‘I’m Super Proud Of Her’

 Interestingly, E!
 News noted how the 25-year-old Teen Mom 2 dad previously supported Kailyn’s decision to undergo surgery when she was still married to him in January 2016.
 At the time, Lincoln’s mom even went to Miami for an operation under the capable hands of Dr. Michael Salzhauer with Briana DeJesus, another Teen Mom 2 cast member who has now been added to the list of Javi Marroquin’s exes.

-The Teen Mom 2 stars has recently broken up after he allegedly did not support her decision to go under the knife in Miami.
+The Teen Mom 2 stars have recently broken up after he allegedly did not support her decision to go under the knife in Miami.
 However, he has since clarified that the plastic surgery itself wasn’t the real reason behind their split, based on another report from the Inquisitr.